How to pack glass bottles for the post?

 Your customers will also appreciate the simplicity of the packaging.
 Easy to open and unpack; the whole set is easily recyclable with their kerb side recycling, no separating out of materials required.
 We are FSC® accredited which helps you deliver assurances to your customers that your packaging is sustainably sourced.
 Find out more about the FSC® scheme here.

 The outer boxes are manufactured from heavy duty cardboard.
-The addition of convenient hand holes encourages proper handling which again, helps further reduced the possibility of damages.
+The addition of convenient hand holes encourages proper handling which again, helps further reduce the possibility of damages.
 We do recommend you use in conjunction with some good quality tape.
 H taping heavy loads (sealing top and bottom flaps in a 'H' pattern) is always a good extra precaution.

 We can of course apply print if you’d like to brand your boxes and add to the customer experience.
 The addition of print to your cardboard packaging can be a great opportunity to have your boxes fulfil more than one function; secure, transit packaging can also deliver a great gifting solution or enhance on shelf appearance too.